Jeanie Forrester: Tenure as New Hampshire Republican State Committee Chairman

-While running for Chairman, Forrester failed to secure a spot on the State Committee from her home County Republican Committee although this did not preclude her from running for Chairman.
-Forrester was endorsed for the position by then Governor-Elect Chris Sununu and ran unopposed for the position as Chairman.
+While running for chairman, Forrester failed to secure a spot on the State Committee from her home County Republican Committee although this did not preclude her from running for chairman.
+Forrester was endorsed for the position by then Governor-Elect Chris Sununu and ran unopposed for the position as chairman.
 During Forrester's tenure as party chairman she lost 9 out of 11 special elections.
 As party finances began to become public, Forrester abruptly resigned from the post.
 It was shown that Forrester's Democratic counterpart had outraised her 9 to 1.
 At the time of her departure, the New Hampshire Republican State Committee showed a deficit of $29,102.

 Personal

 Forrester, a native of Michigan, moved to New Hampshire in 1985.
 After her graduation from the University of New Hampshire, she went to work for then-Governor John H. Sununu.
-During this time, Forrester earned a Masters in Business Administration from the Whittemore School of Business and Economics.
+During this time, Forrester earned a master's degree in Business Administration from the Whittemore School of Business and Economics.

 Political experience

-Jeanie Forrester served as a senator in the New Hampshire State Senate from 2010–2016 Forrester was an unsuccessful candidate in the Republican primary for Governor of New Hampshire in 2016.
+Jeanie Forrester served as a senator in the New Hampshire State Senate from 2010 to 2016 Forrester was an unsuccessful candidate in the Republican primary for Governor of New Hampshire in 2016.
 She became chairman of the New Hampshire Republican Party in 2017.